casadoj/lisflood-reservoirs/docs/starfit.md

 ## Storage normal operating range (NOR)

 The model uses two harmonic functions to define the normal operating range (NOR) of the standardised storage ($\hat{S}$).
-These two rules define the upper and lower bounds of the normal reservoir filling ($\hat{S}$) for every week of the year.
-During a simulation, the routine will try to keep the reservoir in the NOR by using a different release operation depending on the storage zone (below, withing or above NOR).
+These two rules define the upper and lower bounds of the normal reservoir filling for every week of the year.
+During a simulation, the routine will try to keep the reservoir in the NOR by using a different release operation depending on the storage zone (below, within or above NOR).

 $$
 \begin{align}